abwuge/personal_website/docs/en/me/experience/research_experience.md

 This project addresses the direction reconstruction accuracy problem of ultra-high-energy gamma-ray sources in the LHAASO experiment.
 Through establishing theoretical models and Monte Carlo simulations, we systematically studied the influence of various Cherenkov telescope parameters on direction reconstruction accuracy.

 I served as the student leader in this project.
-Under the guidance of [Professor Liu Hu](https://phys.swjtu.edu.cn/info/1378/7586.htm), our team completed the telescope array design, telescope parameterized model establishment, used CORSIKA software to generate simulation data, and analyzed data using C++ and the ROOT framework.
+Under the guidance of [Professor Hu Liu](https://phys.swjtu.edu.cn/info/1378/7586.htm), our team completed the telescope array design, telescope parameterized model establishment, used CORSIKA software to generate simulation data, and analyzed data using C++ and the ROOT framework.

 The team wrote and published one paper: [Study of Angular Resolution Using Imaging Atmospheric Cherenkov Technique](https://doi.org/10.3390/universe10020100); participated in one related patent: [大气切伦科夫望远镜阵列的位型布局方法、设备及介质](https://patents.google.com/patent/CN117011476A) (Layout methods, equipment and media of the atmospheric Cherenkov telescope array) (Patent Publication No. CN117011476A, link from Google, [China Patent Publication Announcement](http://epub.cnipa.gov.cn/) does not support direct linking).